Core services, resilience, and continuity

 Access to manatee is provided to the other core services indirectly either via moray (a key/value store) or UFDS (ldap).

 As a consequence of this architecture, resilience to failure and continuity of service can be achieved by implementing multiple instances of each service on different compute nodes.

 The current state for each core services falls into one of three categories:

 Services in this category can and should be deployed in a high availability or clustered configuration.
 Failures of these components should be communicated to Joyent Support prior to attempting recovery.

-Services in this category can have multiple copies deployed, and in the event of a failure they can be simply recreated.
-The process of recreating a service instance takes roughly 1-2 minutes depending on the size/speed of your hardware and network.
+Services in this category can have multiple copies deployed.
+In the event of a failure, they can be recreated.
+The process of recreating a service instance takes about 1-2 minutes depending on the size/speed of your hardware and network.
 This is done using the

-Services in this category should only ever have one instance running, and should be recreated after a failure.
+Services in this category should only have one instance running.
+This instance should be recreated after a failure.

 |Service||HA/Cluster||Multiple Instances||Operator Restorable|